TEALSK12/2nd-semester-introduction-to-computer-science/units/2_unit/02_lesson/lesson.md

 ## Instructor's Notes
 1. **Lesson**
   * Ask students to define *type*.
 Talk about types as a way to represent data (give examples of strings, ints, and floats).
-  * Ask students what they thought having str('') did?
-Define this as casting.
+  * Ask students what they thought typing the command str(123) does.
+    * Define this as *casting*.
-  * Ask students what they did to cast an integer into a string?
-Define the int function if the students were unable to guess it from the lab.
+  * Ask students what they did to cast string into an integer.
+    * Define the int function if the students were unable to guess it from the do now.
-  * Break for a few minutes to have students write down how they would produce the following program using the input function:
+  * Take a few minutes to have students write down how they would produce the following output:
     ```
     >
     Give me a number you want to multiply by 2: 4
     8
     => None
     ```
-  * Have students write their answers on the board.
-Discuss what would happen if you put in 1.5 instead of 4?
-If input is a float, can cast with float(num)
+  * Call on students to write their answers on the board.
+  * Discuss what would happen if the user types in 1.5 instead of 4.
+    * If input is a float, can cast with float(num)
   * `type`: ask students what they think `type('a')` would output.
     * Why might you want to use `type`?
 2. **Lab**